ValleyBell/MidiConverters/README.md

 I initially wrote the tool to convert songs from Sonic Pocket Adventure.
 It was written based on a disassembly of its sound driver.
 (There's no way I could reverse-engineer a format that is based on a bitstream just by looking at bytes in a hex editor.)
 Later I disassembled the NGP BIOS sound driver as well.
 It turned out to have a few major differences, so I added support for its version of the format.

+## nwc12mid
+This tool converts songs from New World Computing's early DOS games to MIDI.

+This is another tool that lordskylark requested.

+The tool is confirmed to work with songs extracted from the MS-DOS games "Might and Magic III" and "Planet's Edge".

 ## pmd2mid
 This tool converts P.M.D. songs to MIDI.